alexwlchan/alexwlchan.net/src/index.md

 ## My writing

 I write about anything I find interesting or fun – there’s plenty of programming, but lots of other stuff too.
-Here are some of my favourite articles:
+Here are some of my favourites:

 {% assign featured_articles = site.articles | where: "index.feature", true %}
 {% assign sample_of_articles = featured_articles | sample: 6 %}